OSGeo/OSGeoLive-doc/overview/spatialite_overview.rst

 The SpatiaLite extension enables SQLite to support spatial data conformant to OGC specifications.

-* supports standard WKT and WKB formats
+* Supports standard WKT and WKB formats
-* implements SQL spatial functions such as AsText(), GeomFromText(), Area(), PointN() and alike
+* Implements SQL spatial functions such as AsText(), GeomFromText(), Area(), PointN() and alike
-* the complete set of OpenGis functions is supported via GEOS, this comprehending sophisticated spatial analysis functions such as Overlaps(), Touches(), Union(), Buffer() ..
+* The complete set of OpenGis functions is supported via GEOS, this comprehending sophisticated spatial analysis functions such as Overlaps(), Touches(), Union(), Buffer() ..
-* supports full Spatial metadata along the OpenGis specifications
+* Supports full Spatial metadata along the OpenGis specifications
-* supports importing and exporting from / to shapefiles
+* Supports importing and exporting from / to shapefiles
-* supports coordinate reprojection via PROJ.4 and EPSG geodetic parameters dataset
+* Supports coordinate reprojection via PROJ.4 and EPSG geodetic parameters dataset
-* supports locale charsets via GNU libiconv
+* Supports locale charsets via GNU libiconv
-* implements a true Spatial Index based on the SQLite's RTree extension
+* Implements a true Spatial Index based on the SQLite's RTree extension
-* the VirtualShape extension enables SQLite to access shapefiles as VIRTUAL TABLEs
+* The VirtualShape extension enables SQLite to access shapefiles as VIRTUAL TABLEs
-* you can then perform standard SQL queries on external shapefiles, with no need for importing or converting them
+* You can then perform standard SQL queries on external shapefiles, with no need for importing or converting them
-* the VirtualText extension enables SQLite to access CSV/TxtTab files as VIRTUAL TABLEs
+* The VirtualText extension enables SQLite to access CSV/TxtTab files as VIRTUAL TABLEs
-* you can then perform standard SQL queries on external CSV/TxtTab files, with no need for importing or converting them
+* You can then perform standard SQL queries on external CSV/TxtTab files, with no need for importing or converting them
-* the GUI tool supports all this, in an user friendly way
+* The GUI tool supports all this, in an user friendly way

 Details